 It’s better to divide the sauce among two jars so that the same jar is not opened several times for different recipes.

-If you want to use part of the sauce right away but not all of it, you can always freeze it.
+PRO TIP: If you want to use part of the sauce right away but not all of it, you can always freeze it.

 Once it’s cooled, you can divide sauce among two or more zip-lock freezer bags.
 Get all the air out and close completely.
 Label the bag with date and name.

 Place the bags flat on a cutting board and place it in the freezer.
 Cutting board will help keep bags flat and straight as the sauce freezes.
 Once sauce it frozen, you can remove the cutting board and stack the bags.

 - 3 tbsp olive oil